 Mahar Mangahas Endowed Track for the Advancement of Quality of Life and Well-Being in Southeast Asia

-Named for an ISQOLS leader and pioneer in the advancement of the theme of the child and youth well-being, contributions made to the “Mahar Mangahas Endowed Track” will permanently endow a track on the “Advancement of Quality of Life and Well-Being in Southeast Asia” to be held as part of each ISQOLS international conference program.
+This track is named for an ISQOLS leader and pioneer in the quality of life theory and research in Southeast Asia, especially in the conduct of national surveys and polls to gauge shifting public attitudes on a wide range of social issues.
+Contributions made to the “Mahar Mangahas Endowed Track” will permanently endow a track on “Advancing Quality of Life and Well-Being in Southeast Asia” to be held as part of each ISQOLS international conference program beginning with our conference in Hong Kong.
 This track will include as least two sessions consisting of three or more participants whose research activities overlap with the purpose of this endowment.

 Only the income earned from this Fund will be used to support the endowed track.

 Mahar Mangahas is an economist (PhD, University of Chicago) whose research spans rice economics, land reform, poverty, hunger, income inequality, quality of life, governance, and public opinion.
 He has been an economics professor of the University of the Philippines, editor of the Philippine Economic Journal, President of the Philippine Economic Society, and President of the Marketing and Opinion Research Society of the Philippines.
 He did pioneering research on Philippine social indicators at the Development Academy of the Philippines.
 He was a UNICEF social indicators consultant in Malaysia and Indonesia.